Are you wondering what other event planners are earning and how your event planner salary stacks up?

 An Event Planning Certification Isn’t Always Necessary

-This is a bit of a double-edged sword because what we found is that only three job roles in our sample mentioned a degree or formal education specifically or deemed it to be essential.
-The rest focused more on specific experience with formal education and event planning certification given less importance.
+This is a bit of a double-edged sword because what we found is that only two job roles in our sample mentioned requiring a CMP or other event planning certification.
+The rest focused more on specific experience coupled with formal education.

 The lesson here is that you shouldn’t let qualifications hold you back:

 - keyboard_arrow_right If you have no formal education or qualifications it might be even more important to prove that you make the grade in other ways.
 Always track your career progress by documenting your achievements, particularly ROI and facts and figures that can be verified by others.
 This will strengthen your portfolio and show you know what you’re talking about, regardless of any official credentials.

 - keyboard_arrow_right Consider event planning certification, online courses, and refreshers.
 An interesting medium could be short courses that keep your skills refreshed and learning up to date without the commitment and expense of going to event planner school and getting a qualification.

 - keyboard_arrow_right Trade education for experience and try an apprenticeship instead so that you can gain both skills and learning at the same time.

 Are you already employed in an event planner job but are feeling financially unappreciated?
 If you feel like your salary doesn’t reflect the hours and effort you are putting in, you need to keep reading.

 When it comes to your salary and earnings, there is no magic formula that can instantly make you more money, after all, your employer may be paying you the most they can viably afford, or if you are a freelance event planner or event agency your local clients could balk if you suddenly raise prices too high.
 But, most of the time, if you can PROVE it, you can negotiate a jump up, even if it’s incremental.

 First, let’s look at some reasons you may be getting paid less than average.
 Not every event planner role is created equal.